pranav98711/Fuel-Efficiency-R-Language-Visualization/README.md

 ## 📝 Notes

 - Car icon is from [mynamepong on Flaticon](https://www.flaticon.com/authors/mynamepong)
-- Fonts used: *Montserrat* and *Racing Sans One*
-- Inspired by the amazing work of [Cédric Scherer](https://twitter.com/cedricscherer)
+- Inspired by the amazing work of Cédric S